 If you google “chemo hair loss henna tattoos” and look at the images you will see some absolutely beautiful bald heads.

 For some people all their eyebrow hairs fall out and all their eye lashes fall out.
-For others they may just thin and some lucky ladies keep them.
+For others they may just thin and some people don’t lose any.

 Yes your hair will grow back.

-When?
+1, When?
 It depends on which chemo drugs you are on.
 And everyone’s hair regrowth is different.
-For some people it can grow back before chemo ends (yes that surprised me too, writes Sara, but half way through my taxol regime soft fluffy hair started to slowly poke its way through my scalp).
+For some people it can grow back before chemo ends.
 For others it can start a few weeks after the end of chemo.